nucypher/nucypher/docs/source/architecture/character.rst

 .. image:: ../.static/img/alice_grant.svg
     :target: ../.static/img/alice_grant.svg

-Alice may have data that she may want to share.
-It is conceivable to think that she would want to classify/categorize her data according to how she envisions sharing her data, each with their own set of permissions - within NuCypher this concept is called a `label`.
+Alice may have data that she wants to share and it is conceivable to think that she would want to classify/categorize her data according to how she envisions sharing her data, each with their own set of permissions - within NuCypher this concept is called a `label`.
 Alice uses this `label`  to categorize data and creates an asymmetric encryption key for Enrico based on the `label`.
 For example, Alice may use different `labels` and therefore different Enricos for health data, personal data, work-related data.
-Essentially `labels` are a way to categorize data for sharing - you can think of file system folders as being analogous to `labels`.
+Essentially, `labels` are a way to categorize data for sharing - you can think of file system folders as being somewhat analogous to `labels`.
 Alice can delegate access permissions to the encrypted data classified under a `label` to any recipient she sees fit.

-The same encryption key can be used by Enrico even though multiple policies for the generated data can be created for multiple Bobs.
-Enrico, therefore, only has to encrypt data once using a configurable asymmetric encryption key and data can later be re-encrypted for all Bobs who have been granted access.
+The same encryption key can be used by Enrico even though multiple policies for the data can be created for different Bobs.
+Enrico, therefore, only has to encrypt data using the provided encryption key key and data can later be re-encrypted for all Bobs who have been granted access.

 When Alice wants to share this information with Bob, she can create a